collinferry/pomodoro/README.md

 3) Plays a tone when the time is up. </br>

 Complete with a basic animation which actually is just experimental aesthetic (which is to say it does not interact with anything else in a meaningful way).

+Ah, you happen to need a Pomodoro Timer you say!?
+Well, lucky you, the code is live right here: https://collinferry.github.io/pomodoro/